-2. Tap existing points or locations on the work area to define the object.
-For example, tap two objects when creating Intersection points.
+Tap existing points or locations on the work area to define the object.
+For 2. example, tap two objects when creating Intersection points.

-As you create the object, a tool is shown in the application Toolbar (for example, Segment X).
-To cancel, tap the X on the tool.
+As you create the object, a tool is shown in the application Toolbar (for Segment).
+To cancel, tap the X on the tool. example.
+Seament